What are Chrome flags?

 Beware of flag conflicts

-It's possible that the flags you set could conflict with each other. chrome://flags settings override command-line settings for the same flag, and the defaults for a chrome://flags setting might, in some cases, override your command line configurations.
+Flags you set may conflict with each other. chrome://flags settings override command-line settings for the same flag, and the defaults for a chrome://flags setting might, in some cases, override your command line configurations.
 If the flags you set running Chrome from the command line don't work as expected, you should check your chrome://flags page.

-Note that the settings shown on the chrome://flags page don't reflect flags set from the command line.
-Instead, take a look at the chrome://version page.
+chrome://flags doesn't reflect flags set from the command line.
+Instead, look at the chrome://version page.
 The Command Line section shows flag settings.

 in Chrome Canary, Command Line section highlighted.